 Read Next: Where to Find Pizza in Greenville, SC

-Tucked down Poinsett Highway (kind of in between Lowe’s and Publix), Red’s is a huge bar.
+Tucked down Poinsett Highway (kind of in between Lowe’s and Publix), you’ll be surprised how big it is inside.
 Like literally the place is enormous.

 They’ve got 10+ beers on tap plus more in bottles and cans in case the drafts don’t call to you.

-The only thing I didn’t like was the tiny parking lot.
+The only thing I don’t like is the tiny parking lot.
 If you’re coming with a big group, definitely consider car pooling.

 Those are my top ten favorite places to grab craft beer in Greenville, SC.
 I tried to pick places that were either in Greenville or right on the outskirts.
 But there are plenty of good places in the region as well!
 (From Greer?
 Check out The Southern Growl!)